-The college bookstore is in the Center for Graduate/Undergraduate Studies.
+The college bookstore is located in Center for Graduate/Undergraduate Studies.
 All employees have access to this facility.
-All employees receive a 10% discount on all items except textbooks, software and sale items.
-For additional information please contact the Life U Shop.
+All employees receive a 10% discount on all items except text books, software and sale items.
+For additional information contact the bookstore.